thomasbridge74/100-days-of-nautobot-archive/Day001_Development_Setup/README.md

 ![Codespace_Screenshot_8.png](images/Codespace_Screenshot_8.png)

 > [!TIP]
 > You can optionally delete the Codespace, however, you will need to repeat the steps in this lesson if you do.
+My preference is to just *stop* Codespace unless you are running low on usage credit, which you can check [here](https://github.com/codespaces).

 That is it for Day 1, congratulations on creating a lab environment!